List of Marvel Comics characters: G: Ganymede

-Ganymede is a fictional extraterrestrial superhero in the Marvel Comics Universe.
+Ganymede is an extraterrestrial superhero in the Marvel Comics Universe.
 Her first appearance was Silver Surfer (vol. 3) #80 (May 1993).

-Ganymede is the last surviving member of a race of warrior women known as the Spinsterhood, a group which was formed with the sole purpose of destroying the cosmic being known as Tyrant.
+Ganymede is the last surviving member of a race of warrior women known as the Spinsterhood, a group which was formed with the sole purpose of destroying the cosmic being Tyrant.
 After a centuries long cryogenic sleep, she awakened to find Tyrant's servants kidnapping powerful cosmic entities to drain their powers for their master's own ends.
 Mistaking Silver Surfer for a minion of Tyrant, Ganymede attacked him and the two fought until Tyrant's minions ambushed and kidnapped them both.

 Ganymede, along with Tyrant's other hostages, Silver Surfer, Terrax, Morg, Beta Ray Bill, Gladiator and Jack of Hearts, escaped their imprisonment and attacked Tyrant together, only to fail miserably.
 Galactus arrived and ended the battle.
 After that, those involved went their separate ways except for Ganymede, who decided to stay with Jack of Hearts to help nurse him back to health after his selfless sacrifice that freed his fellow captives.
 Ganymede and Jack of Hearts had a few adventures together, wherein they struck up a romantic relationship.